z3r0-g/Deckhand/README.md

 ## 🛠️ Installation (Coming Soon)

 A `docker-compose.yml` will be provided once the API and UI stabilize.
-Deckhand will run as a single container with optional Trivy integration.
+Deckhand will run as a single container with optional Trivy integration for security.

 ---